ShizzleNizzle4/SHNZ2_Token/README.md

   <li> <a href="https://www.ledgerwallet.com/products/ledger-nano-s?utm_source=http://shizzlenizzle.com/&utm_medium=affiliate&utm_campaign=967a"> Ledger </a></li>
 </ul>

-# How to buy SHNZ
+# Where to buy / sell SHNZ

 You can buy SHNZ from the following exchanges:
 <ul>